kastendevhub/veeam_kasten_operator_terraform/README.md

    bucket_name = "my-rosa-bucket-tf"              # S3 bucket name (must end with -tf) - This bucket will be used by Veeam Kasten to export the Kasten backup in a secure location
    ```

 ⚠️ For the `compute_machine_type` you can select one of the instance available for a ROSa deployment by running the script `rosa_instances.sh` available in the `stage_1_rosa` folder.
-It lists all the eligable EC2 instances for ROSA.
+It lists all the eligible EC2 instances for ROSA.
 You need to install the `rosa` cli first before running this script. ⚠️

 ```text
 ID                 CATEGORY              CPU_CORES  MEMORY